Using the FiftyOne App¶

 Sidebar mode¶

-(default): automatically choose betweenall
+: automatically choose betweenfast

 When the sidebar mode is best